 When kids finish their homework on time, help with chores or treat others nicely, it is common for parents to encourage them with a scoop of ice cream or a piece of chocolate.
 It’s not wrong to reward them for a job well done, but parents should aim to choose rewards that are not food, such as an extra story at bed time, a trip to a local park or family movie night.

 You and your kids should participate in at least 30 minutes of physical activities per day together that you all enjoy.
 This is not for weight management but to improve your heart health and stamina through regular exercise.
 It’s okay if you can’t find a complete half hour to exercise, as shorter time periods can add up.
 Keep in mind that most forms of play count as movement, as well.

 Walking is in fact one of the most enjoyable family activities.
 It doesn’t make you tired or sweaty, and it even allows you to understand more about your kids by having a chat with them during the walk.
 Starting today, plan a family walk after dinner.

-We all agree that weekends should be relaxing, but this doesn’t mean you should let your kids watch TV at home for the entire day.
+We all agree that weekends should be relaxing, but this doesn’t mean you should let your kids watch TV at home for the entire day and pick up habits of a sedentary lifestyle.
 Go outside with them and get sporty by doing activities such as hiking, biking or simply going to a playground.
+If you prefer to say inside, set up a fun indoor obstacle course for kids!
 Remember: the best way to help children make the habit of physical activity is to let them know how fun it can be.